-- 1. Operate educational, cultural, historical and outdoor recreation programs and services in an environmentally and fiscally responsible manner. - 1.1 Conduct ongoing Eevaluateion of all public programs to ensure that the fee recovery/subsidy level is within the guidelines adopted by the Finance and Administrative Committee. - 1.2 Offer innovative accessible resource-based education programs, special events, exhibits and related services about Lake County's nature, history and culture. - 2.
+- 1. Operate educational, cultural, historical and outdoor recreation programs and services in an environmentally and fiscally responsible manner. - 1.1 Conduct ongoing evaluation of all-public programs to ensure that the fee recovery/subsidy level is within complies with the guidelines adopted by the Finance Committee. - 1.2 Offer innovative accessible resource-based education programs, special events, exhibits and related services about Lake County's nature, history and culture. - 2.
 Analyze public opinion research, participation trends, market demands and alternative providers, and use analysis to create, adjust and implement existing and new education, historical and outdoor recreation programs, facilities and services. - 2.1 Assess the feasibility of expanding successful offerings and discontinuing less successful offerings. - 2.2 Evaluate current and potential education, historical and outdoor recreation activities to ensure that they relate to the mission and strategic plan of the District. - 3.
-Improve public understanding and support for the District's natural resource management efforts. - 3.1 Offer Evaluate existing programs, exhibits and information services about habitat restoration and related issues to ensure the District's ability to maintain them to acceptable standards. - 3.2 Continue support for adult and youth conservation stewardship activities. - 3.3 Continue public information regarding domestic and wildlife nuisance animal management efforts. - 4.
-Enhance public safety visibility through public programs, publications and other forms of outreach. - 4.1 Continue to implement cost-effective initiatives to promote visitor and community engagement in protecting District resources and to encourage voluntary compliance with District rules and regulations. - 4.2 Maintain strong cooperative relationships with other law enforcement, first responder, and emergency management agencies and groups in Lake County. - 4.3 Implement proactive strategies to identify and mitigate conflicts between trail/preserve user groups. - 4.44.3 Continue to vigorously patrol and inspect District boundaries in order to identify, remove and prevent property encroachments. - 5.
+Improve public understanding of and support for the District's natural resource management efforts. - 3.1 Evaluate existing programs, exhibits and information services about habitat restoration and related issues to ensure the District's ability to maintain them to acceptable standards. - 3.2 Continue support for adult and youth conservation stewardship activities. - 3.3 Continue public information regarding domestic and wildlife nuisance animal management efforts. - 4.
+Enhance public safety visibility through public programs, publications and other forms of outreach. - 4.1 Continue to implement cost effective initiatives promote visitor and community engagement in protecting District resources and to encourage voluntary compliance with District rules and regulations. - 4.2 Maintain strong cooperative relationships with other law enforcement, first responder, and emergency management agencies and groups in Lake County. - 4.3 Continue to vigorously patrol and inspect District boundaries in order to identify, remove and prevent property encroachments. - 5.
 Establish and maintain positive public image for the District as a friendly, professional organization dedicated to preserving and restoring the county's natural and cultural resources, and to providing quality education and outdoor recreation opportunities.